tinysheep007/GRE-Review/6choose2notes.md

 first, find the object where the blank is referring to.
 Next, learn the logic of the strcuture of the sentence: do we need to put a positive, or negative tone, or more severe tone.

+as ... as ..
+it means two possible explanations and maybe they are the opposite of each other

+If there is logic expressing words, such as DIFEERENCE immediately pay attention to how it changes the flow of the logic.